 Certain wind facilities are eligible for production tax credits, which are federal income tax credits based on the quantity of renewable energy produced and sold during the first ten years of production, or ITCs in lieu of PTCs.
 These credits are available only for wind power plants that began construction on or prior to December 31, 2019 but are reduced over time.
-The wind PTCs (and ITC in lieu of PTC) are 100% (of the amount otherwise available) in the case of a facility for which construction began by December 31, 2016, 80% (of the amount otherwise available) in the case of any facility for which construction began by December 31, 2016, 80% (of the amount otherwise available) in the case of any facility for which construction began in 2017, 60% (of the amount otherwise available) in the case of a facility for which construction begins in 2019.
+The wind PTCs (and ITC in lieu of PTC) are 100% (of the amount otherwise available) in the case of a facility for which construction began by December 31, 2016, 80% (of the amount otherwise available) in the case of a facility for which construction begins in 2018, and 40% (of the amount otherwise available) in the case of a facility for which construction begins in 2019.
 ITCs, PTCs and accelerated tax depreciation benefits generated by constructing and operating renewable energy facilities can be monetized by entering into tax equity financing agreements with investors that can utilize the tax benefits, which have been a key financing tool for renewable energy facilities.
 Based on our portfolio of assets, we will benefit from the ITC, PTC and an accelerated tax depreciation schedule, and we will rely on financing structures that monetize a substantial portion of these benefits and provide financing for our renewable energy facilities.